The countdown is on. With the NBA Finals concluded, the 2022 NBA Draft is having its moment, with the rookies-to-be taking center stage tonight.

-We've got an updated look at the odds to go first overall in the 2022 NBA Draft, with a breakdown of the top candidates:
+We've got an updated look at the odds to go first overall in the 2022 NBA Draft, with a breakdown of the top NBA draft pick odds.

 2022 NBA Draft: Odds to go first overall

 |Player||Odds to go first overall|

 Odds courtesy of DraftKings Sportsbook on June 22, 2022.